 1. horizontal job options

 Keep in mind that not all your aging workers want to retire at a set age.
-However, some of them may not be able to meet the physical demands of their current role.
-Consider offering horizontal job options that may allow your high-performing aging employees to remain working for the company, but in a less physically demanding role.
+However, some of them may be unable to meet their current role’s physical demands.
+Consider offering horizontal job options that may allow your high-performing aging employees to remain working for the company but in a less physically demanding role.
 For example, you can consider training aging machine operators to operate machines that may be more complex but less physically demanding.
 This step will allow you to retain these workers’ skills and experience longer.

 2. mentorships